Gopikakavi/-Advanced-Hybrid-Product-Recommender-/README.md

 ├── app.py                          # The Streamlit App: Your interactive user interface, brought to life here!
 ├── requirements.txt                # Dependency List: All necessary Python libraries for smooth operation.
-└── README.md                       # This Guide: Your comprehensive manual for the project!
+└── README.md                       # This Guide: Your comprehensive manual for the project! text'''

 ⚙️ Setup and Installation

-Follow these steps to get the project up and running on your local machine.
+Follow these steps to get the project up and running on your local machine:

 1. Clone the Repository
-Bash
+'''text
 git clone https://github.com/Gopikakavi/-Advanced-Hybrid-Product-Recommender-.git
 cd -Advanced-Hybrid-Product-Recommender
+'''

-2. Create a Virtual Environment (Recommended)
+2. Create a Virtual Environment (Recommended) bash
-Bash
+'''text
 python -m venv venv
+'''

-3. Activate the Virtual Environment
+3. Activate the Virtual Environment bash
-On Windows:
-Bash
 .\venv\Scripts\activate
 On macOS/Linux:

-Bash
+bash
+Copy
+Edit
 source venv/bin/activate
 4. Install Dependencies

-Install all the required Python packages:

-Bash
+bash
+Copy
+Edit
 pip install -r requirements.txt

-5. Prepare Data
+5. Prepare the Data

-Ensure you have your data files (products.json, ratings.json, reviews.json) in the data/ directory.
-Dummy data files are included for initial setup.
-You can replace these with your own datasets.
+Ensure your data/ directory contains:

+products.json

+ratings.json

+reviews.json

+✅ Sample data is included; feel free to replace it with your own.

 🚀 Running the Application
-This project consists of two main parts: the FastAPI backend and the Streamlit frontend.
-Both need to be running simultaneously.
+This project has two main components: the FastAPI backend and the Streamlit frontend.
+Both must be running.

 1. Start the FastAPI Backend

-     Open your first terminal, activate the virtual environment, navigate to the project root, and run:

-Bash
+Open Terminal 1:

+bash
+Copy
+Edit
-      (venv) C:\path\to\your\project> uvicorn api.main:app --reload --host 0.0.0.0 --port 8000
+uvicorn api.main:app --reload --host 0.0.0.0 --port 8000
-You should see output indicating that Uvicorn is running, typically on http://0.0.0.0:8000.
-You can access the API documentation (Swagger UI) at http://localhost:8000/docs.
+Visit the API at http://localhost:8000/docs to test the Swagger UI.

 2. Start the Streamlit Frontend
-       Open a second terminal, activate the same virtual environment, navigate to the project root, and run:
-Bash
+Open Terminal 2:

+bash
+Copy
+Edit
-     (venv) C:\path\to\your\project> streamlit run app.py
+streamlit run app.py

-This will open the Streamlit application in your web browser (usually at http://localhost:8501).
+This should open the frontend in your browser at http://localhost:8501

 📊 Usage

-Once both the backend and frontend are running:
+Once the backend and frontend are live:

-Interact with the Streamlit App:

-            Use the sidebar to input a User ID or select a Product.
+Enter a User ID or select a Product

-            Adjust the Number of Recommendations.
+Set the number of recommendations

-            (Optional) Enable Custom Weights to fine-tune the influence of each recommendation model (TF-IDF, BERT, Collaborative, Popularity, Sentiment).
+(Optional) Enable Custom Weights for each model

-             Click "Get Recommendations" to see the results.
+Click "Get Recommendations"

-Test the FastAPI API Directly (Optional):

-                Open your browser and go to http://localhost:8000/docs to access the interactive API documentation.

-You can directly test the /recommend endpoint by providing a JSON request body.

-📝 Extending and Customizing
+🔧 Extending & Customizing

-Adding New Models: Create a new Python file in the models/ directory (e.g., new_model.py), implement a get_recommendations method, and then integrate it into hybrid_model.py and update the weights in api/main.py and app.py.
+➕ Add a New Model
+Create new_model.py inside models/

+Implement a get_recommendations() function

+Register it in hybrid_model.py and update api/main.py & app.py to use it

+📈 Data Updates
+Replace the files in data/:

+products.json

+ratings.json

+reviews.json

-Data Updates: Replace the products.json, ratings.json, and reviews.json files with your own datasets.
-Ensure their structure matches the expected format.
+✅ Ensure structure matches the original format.

+🎛️ Model Tuning
-Model Tuning: Experiment with different weights in hybrid_model.py or directly through the Streamlit UI to find the optimal combination for your data.
+Tweak weights inside hybrid_model.py or dynamically adjust in the Streamlit UI to optimize performance.

-Deployment: For production, consider containerizing your FastAPI application with Docker and deploying it to cloud platforms like AWS, Google Cloud, or Azure.
+🚢 Deployment Tips
+For production:

+🐳 Dockerize your app

+☁️ Deploy using AWS, GCP, or Azure

+🌍 Use nginx or traefik as reverse proxy

+🔐 Add HTTPS and security best practices